Variational Inference for Deblending Crowded Starfields: The Variational Distribution

+Note that the output dimension of the neural network is quadratic in $N_{max}$: the outputs are parameters for a triangular array consisting of $\frac{1}{2}(N_{max}^2 + N_{max})$ sources.
+Factorizing the variational distribution spatially keeps the output dimension manageable.
+While the full image may contain many stars (on the images that we catalog, the number of stars is on the order of thousands), we set $N_{max} = 3$ for each tile.
+Thus, the network is responsible for inferring only a few stars at once---a much easier task than inferring all stars simultaneously.

-We emphasize that while the variational distribution factorizes over $2 \times 2$ tiles, our method does not break the inference problem for the full image into isolated subproblems.
-The evaluation of the likelihood, e.g., when computing the ELBO in~\eqref{eq:elbo}, is always on the full image.
-Light from a star within a $2 \times 2$ tile spills over into neighboring tiles, so the likelihood should not and does not decouple across image tiles.
+We emphasize that while the variational distribution factorizes over tiles, our method does not break the inference problem for the full image into isolated subproblems.
+The likelihood of the full image does not factorize over tiles.
+Light from a star within a tile spills over into neighboring tiles, so the likelihood should not and does not decouple across image tiles.